DerekSelander/dsdump/docs/index.md

 ## 5.3 Swift Calling Convention
 ---

 The calling convention differs a bit in Swift in both ARM and x86 families on Apple platforms.
-If you're totally new to this stuff, I'd recommend reading [Mike Ash](https://twitter.com/mikeash?lang=en)'s [writeup](https://www.mikeash.com/pyblog/objc_msgsends-new-prototype.html) or [this article]https://www.raywenderlich.com/615-assembly-register-calling-convention-tutorial), which explains the C and Objective-C x86_64 calling conventions first.
+If you're totally new to this stuff, I'd recommend reading [Mike Ash](https://twitter.com/mikeash?lang=en)'s [writeup](https://www.mikeash.com/pyblog/objc_msgsends-new-prototype.html) or [this article](https://www.raywenderlich.com/615-assembly-register-calling-convention-tutorial), which explains the C and Objective-C x86_64 calling conventions first.

+Before we can talk about Swift, let's briefly recap the calling convention of Objective-C for x86_64 and ARM64:

 Using the `-[NSString writeToFile:atomically:]` method as an example: